|Major Groups > Gilled Mushrooms > Dark-Spored > Gymnopilus|

-The principal sources of identification confusion are Pholiota and species in the deadly Galerina marginata complex, and a microscope is sometimes the best way to sort things out, since neither Pholiota nor Galerina species have warty spores.
+The principal sources of identification confusion are Pholiota and species in the deadly Galerina marginata complex.
+Under the microscope, species of Pholiota have smooth spores, which will separate them handily.
+Species of Galerina have a plage on the spore, while species of Gymnopilus do not.
 I am not stressing here several features that are often stressed in field guides (the sometimes bitter taste of Gymnopilus species, the black reaction to KOH, and the sometimes-present partial veil) because it is dangerous for a beginner to taste mushrooms that could be confused with Galerina marginata, and Gymnopilus collections are not always bitter, even when they're "supposed" to be--and the KOH reaction and partial veil are also found in many Pholiota species.

 Identifying the species of Gymnopilus, in North America anyway, cannot yet be done with scientific accuracy.
 Researchers (Guzmán-Dávalos et al., 2003) have discovered that the features traditionally used to sort out Gymnopilus species--spore dimensions, the absence or presence of a partial veil (and its persistence, if present)--do not successfully identify genetically distinct species within the genus.
 So, if your goal is not scientific accuracy but stubborn determination to put a Latin name on your mushroom collection, get out your microscope and see the traditional Gymnopilus treatments by Hesler and by Guzmán-Dávalos listed below.
 (However, Guzmán-Dávalos is the primary author of the paper that suggests these treatments, including her own extensive keys, are not necessarily accurate--so I have to ask you: if she is bravely willing to face scientific reality, why aren't you?)
 The best we can do at the moment is to await further research and, in the meantime, refer to the major species groups that have been defined by previous treatments--keeping in mind the strong possibility that we will need to revise our ideas about how to separate the mushrooms.